seattlerb/ruby_to_c/README.txt

 == INSTALL:

-* sudo gem install RubyToC
+* sudo gem install ruby2c

 == LICENSE:

 (The MIT License)

-Copyright (c) 2001-2008 Ryan Davis, Zen Spider Software
+Copyright (c) Ryan Davis, Eric Hodel, Seattle.rb

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the